CatalinaBaincescu/ChatbotKnowledgeBase/README.md

 	{
 		"question": "Who is Albert Einstein?",
 		"answer": "Albert Einstein was a German-born physicist who developed the general theory of relativity, among other feats.
-He is considered the most influential physicist of the 20th century."
+He is considered the most influential physicist of the 20th century.", "keywords":["Albert", "Einstein"]
 	}